-I’m nothing, if not consistent.
-Food always stays high on my agenda and this time it is all about eggs!
+I’m nothing if not consistent.
+Food always stays high on my agenda, and it is all about eggs this time!

-While in Sydney recently, we were constantly looking out for a great brunch, our favourite meal of the day and our favourite time of the day was “guts up” (as we would say).
+While in Sydney recently, we were constantly looking out for a great brunch; our favourite meal of the day and our favourite time was “guts up” (as we would say).
 This always came hard on the back of much walking, great exhaustion and a total food spill.

 And…if they ever tell you that you cannot teach an old dog new tricks, so not true.
-Walking through some gorgeous park in Lavender Hills, my eye bi-passed the Sydney Harbour Bridge, and made its way to some children’s party in the park (strange that) and I saw a sign which read “yay”.
-I called out, a little overly excited “so that is how you spell yay…not yah”.
-My son flashed me one of those looks…that look when he cannot quite believe I actually said that (whatever that is) and he added “so that is what you meant all those times you texted me saying yah”?
+Walking through some gorgeous park in Lavender Hills, my eye bypassed the Sydney Harbour Bridge and made its way to some children’s party in the park (strange that), and I saw a sign which read “yay”.
+I called out, a little overly excited, “so that is how you spell yay…not yah”.
+My son flashed me one of those looks…that look when he cannot quite believe I actually said that (whatever that is), and he added, “so that is what you meant all those times you texted me saying yah”?
 “I just thought you were being an idiot”.
-Seriously…after all the love and kindness we give our kids this is what they give back.
-So for every yah I have written in the past, please now know (assuming of course you didn’t already) that it was meant to mean yay!
-Ever since, I keep seeing “yay” as if a deliberate reminder of my stupidity.
+Seriously…after all the love and kindness we give our kids, this is what they give back.
+So for every yah I have written in the past, please now know (assuming, of course, you didn’t already) that it was meant to mean yay!
+I keep seeing “yay” as a deliberate reminder of my stupidity.

 Let’s not stray from the point of my blog…and that is eggs!
-We are total egg snobs and if you are going to have a brunch, honestly, you expect it to be a great egg!
+We are total egg snobs, and if you are going to have a brunch, honestly, you expect it to be an incredible egg!

-Interestingly, an egg is a New Zealand slang word for someone who is acting like a dumbass, clown or an idiot.
+Interestingly, an egg is a New Zealand slang word for someone acting like a dumbass, clown or idiot.
 Which really is a little fitting for the point of this story.

 I love the quirkiness of those smaller, more intimate cafes which offer something just a little different.
 The PCP in Surry Hills offered a soft baked and crumbed poached egg (slightly running as it is meant to be).
-How amazing does this look and something I am sure we can easily whip up in the kitchen with a little effort and imagination.
-On the side they had a dollop of peanut butter and Vegemite, blended together and while not quite to my liking, interesting nonetheless for the Vegemite diehards.
+How amazing does this look and something I am sure we can quickly whip up in the kitchen with a bit of effort and imagination?
+On the side, they had a dollop of peanut butter and Vegemite, blended together and while not entirely to my liking, interesting nonetheless for the Vegemite diehards.

 My favourite breakfast of all was at a place called Fable in Darlinghurst.
-The best breakfast I have ever had and I am not joking!!!
-Simply bursting with flavours which simply tasted delicious!
+The best breakfast I have ever had, and I am not joking!!!
+Simply bursting with flavours that merely tasted delicious!

-On this sunny glorious day, we grabbed a takeaway (egg on the go) and as we sat in the warmth of the park a cute little dog made his way under my legs for some mother comfort (well so I thought), then I hear my son’s laughter ring out in the park and as he squeals with delight, he says “the dog just pissed on your shoes”(my new shoes, purchased a day earlier).
+We grabbed a takeaway (egg on the go) on this gloriously sunny day.
+As we sat in the warmth of the park, a cute little dog made his way under my legs for some mother comfort (well, so I thought), then I heard my son’s laughter ring out in the park, and as he squeals with delight, he says “the dog just pissed on your shoes”(my new shoes, purchased a day earlier).
 Good old Mum, still amusing her son in whatever cheap way she can!

 My new and “pissed on” shoes aside, nothing beats a great burger, and this was a great burger perfect for that brunch bordering on lunch and well away from parks and dogs and sons lacking good manners.

 When we weren’t eating, I was being dragged around the hilly streets of Sydney by my son and husband.
 I cannot tell you how many photos I took of the two of them walking, almost as if they had forgotten me!
-It reminded me of the book I read to my son as a child “Where’s Wally” and the only thing missing was my red and white striped shirt!
-Boys…seriously, give me a great egg any day.
+It reminded me of the book I read to my son as a child, “Where’s Wally”, and the only thing missing was my red and white striped shirt!
+Boys…seriously, give me an incredible egg any day.